MichaelVozzo/apple_website/README.md

 # Apple IPhone Landing Page Demo

-This repository uses a React interface while showcasing GSAP and Three.js
+A modern Apple style user interface for a product landing page.

+In use:
+* Vite
+* React 18
+* Three.js
+* GSAP
+* Tailwind CSS